What Is The Oswestry Disability Index And How Can It Help You?

 The ODI is used to evaluate the impact of the patient’s condition (specifically for spinal disorders) on their ability to perform everyday activities and see the impact on their lifestyle.

-The ODI is a self report questionnaire that takes as little as 5 minutes to fill out.
-It has 10 questions, each with 6 possible answers, and rates them on a scale from 0–5.
+The ODI is a self-report questionnaire that takes as few as 5 minutes to fill out.
+It has 10 questions, each with 6 possible answers, and then it rates them on a scale from 0–5.

-Each question is designed to see the impact of low back pain on certain every day activities.
-Each question’s rating is then added up at the end to give patients or providers an indication of the person’s perceived disability.
+Each question is designed to see how much a person's low back pain impacts their every day activities.
+Each question’s rating is then added up at the end to give patients (or providers) an indication of the person’s perceived disability.

 So when, and why, should you this pain scale?